DougallPercival/opendataplatform/docs/architecture/ui-shell-plan.md

    still rendering correctly (no regression from the new route/nav); loading `/addons` directly from the URL bar (not just client-side navigation) rendered correctly — the same `nginx.conf` SPA fallback regression check item 5 established, now passing for a second route.

+   **✅ Mutation mechanism built (backend only), 2026-09-10 (feature/gateway-module-lifecycle-dispatch
+   branch)** — the trust-boundary decision recorded above, actually built: `POST /modules/{module_id}/install` and `.../uninstall` (`app/modules.py`) don't touch git themselves.
+   Each calls new `app/github_dispatch.py`'s `trigger_module_workflow()`, which asks the GitHub API to start a `workflow_dispatch` run of new `.github/workflows/module-lifecycle.yml` — that workflow (unmodified `platform module install`/`uninstall` underneath) does the real commit/push, using GitHub Actions' own ephemeral, auto-scoped `GITHUB_TOKEN` (`contents: write`, scoped to that one job only), exactly the pattern decided on.
+Both endpoints are fire-and-forget: a `202` means the workflow was told to start, nothing here waits for or reports back on how it went.

+   New `app/auth.py` `require_role()` is this service's first check of `derived.role` for anything beyond plain membership — both endpoints require at least **editor** (a scoping decision with the repo owner, alongside "backend only" and the GitHub-dispatch mechanism itself). `install` reuses `check-requirements`'s own comparison for a `409` on unsatisfied `requires`, and deliberately does **not** block reinstalling an already-`Healthy` module (`manifest.py`'s own docstring already documents that as safe).
+Gateway's credential is a fine-grained GitHub PAT scoped to **Actions: read/write only** on this repo (never Contents — the actual push never uses it), stored as this repo's first real **SealedSecret** (`argocd/manifests/gateway.yaml`; the controller has been deployed since day one but never actually used until now) via new `bootstrap/seal-gateway-github-token.sh`.

+   Two real git-plumbing wrinkles found during research, both fixed entirely in `module-lifecycle.yml` with no change to `platform_cli/repo.py`'s core logic: (1) `actions/checkout@v4` sets `origin` to the HTTPS form, not the SSH form every self-referencing Application (and Argo CD's own configured credential) expects — fixed with a new optional `--repo-url` override on `platform module install` (`platform_cli/module.py`), which the workflow passes explicitly; every existing local/CLI call is unaffected since it still defaults to `discover_repo_url()`.
+(2) `actions/checkout@v4` leaves a detached HEAD even with an explicit `ref:` — fixed with `git checkout -B dev` right after checkout, so the unmodified `commit_and_push` has a real upstream to push to.
+See `src/core/gateway/README.md`'s own "Install/uninstall dispatch" and "GitHub PAT for the module-lifecycle dispatch" sections for the full writeup.

+   **Confirmed live, 2026-09-10**, against `homelab-dev` and the real GitHub repo, end to end:
+   `POST .../hello-module/install` with an editor-role token returned `202`; the "Module lifecycle" workflow fired and succeeded (`33s`, single green step); the resulting commit (`gateway-module-lifecycle-bot`) landed with `repoURL: git@github.com:DougallPercival/ opendataplatform.git` — the correct SSH form, proving wrinkle (1) is actually fixed, not just reasoned about — and Argo CD reconciled `hello-module` straight to `Synced`/`Healthy`, never stuck `Unknown`, proving wrinkle (2) is fixed too (a detached-HEAD push failure would have left the file unchanged and Argo CD with nothing new to reconcile). `POST .../uninstall` also returned `202`, its own workflow run succeeded, and the commit correctly deleted `modules-enabled/hello-module.yaml` and pushed.
+A viewer-role token got `403` from both endpoints with the exact designed message, without ever reaching GitHub; `nonexistent-module` got `404` from `install`.
+The `409` unsatisfied-`requires` case was not exercised live (no second catalog module declaring `hello-module` as a dependency exists to test against) — left to the passing test suite (`test_modules.py`), same as any other case this branch didn't have real fixtures for.

+   Three real things found and fixed/worked around along the way, worth recording since they'll bite again on a fresh setup otherwise: `bootstrap/seal-gateway-github-token.sh` originally called `kubeseal --fetch-cert` under plain `sudo`, which has no k3s-specific kubeconfig fallback the way `sudo kubectl` does — fixed by passing `KUBECONFIG=/etc/rancher/k3s/k3s.yaml` explicitly (override:
+   `KUBESEAL_KUBECONFIG`). `module-lifecycle.yml` (a `workflow_dispatch`-only workflow, no
+   `push`/`pull_request` trigger) never appeared in GitHub's Actions UI until it existed on the repo's **default branch** — this repo's default was `main`, but every self-referencing Application and this whole branch's own workflow only ever targets `dev`; fixed operationally by switching the repo's default branch to `dev` itself, on the reasoning that `main` wasn't actually part of this repo's real workflow anywhere else.
+And see `docs/known-issues.md`'s new entry, "`modules-root` doesn't reliably auto-prune a module's `Application` object on uninstall" — a real, pre-existing gap (predates this branch, in `apps/core/modules-root.yaml` from platform-module-lifecycle) this was the first live exercise of `platform module uninstall` to actually hit; worked around per-instance with a direct `kubectl delete application`, left open as real follow-up work since it affects both doors into uninstall equally, not something this branch's own scope covers fixing.

+   **Still explicitly out of scope, unchanged from the decision above:** wiring the Add-ons page's Install/Remove buttons to actually call these two endpoints, and any UI feedback for the "queued" state — a separate future branch, the same item-6→7(read-only)→7(mutation) split repeated once more.
 8. **Reverse-proxying into a module's own UI** ("deep-links into each module's own UI," §2 — the only phrase touching this anywhere, undefined beyond that).
 Needs `proxyTo` actually propagated into the deployed `Application` (currently inert, see "What already exists" above) plus a new